 How Does Host Simplify the Onboarding Process?

 In some situations, the orientation and employee onboarding process can be long and frustrating.
-Host strives to simplify new employee orientation and onboarding with our quality assurance team.
-Our QA Team is structured into 4 different tiers—Credentialing Specialist I, II, III, IV.
+Host strives to simplify new employee orientation and onboarding with our credentialing team.
+Our Credentialing Team is structured into 4 different tiers—Credentialing Specialist I, II, III, IV.
 Each tier plays a role in the onboarding process to ensure credentialing is started right away and that there are no delays.

 How Do Nurses Benefit from Host’s Onboarding Process?